RetainCountZero/SQL-Scripts/README.md

 * *BelVis-Statistics.sql*

   This scripts can be executed on any BelVis tenant to create new database statistics and set some statistics to recommended values.
-It is advises to run this script as a regular job.
+It is advised to run this script as a regular job.
 Use BelVis-Script-on-BelVisAdm.sql to create the job script.

 * *BelVis-Systeminfo-Correction.sql*